ben-dh3/broken_blog_application/html_challenges/03_using_links.md

 this?](https://github.com/makersacademy/golden-square-in-python/blob/main/pills/process_feedback_challenges.md)

 Test-drive and implement the following changes to the `music_library_database_app` project:

-1. Add a route `GET /artists/:id` which returns an HTML page showing details for a single artist.
+1. Add a route `GET /artists/<id>` which returns an HTML page showing details for a single artist.
 2. Add a route `GET /artists` which returns an HTML page with the list of artists.
-This page should contain a link for each artist listed, linking to `/artists/:id` where `:id` needs to be the corresponding artist id.
+This page should contain a link for each artist listed, linking to `/artists/<id>` where `<id>` needs to be the corresponding artist id.

 [After you're done, submit your recording here](https://airtable.com/shrNFgNkPWr3d63Db?prefill_Item=web_as03).